|

 Humping is typical canine behavior.
 The occasional mounting may occur when dogs get excited while they’re playing.

-Mounting and masturbation can cause conflict between dogs when dogs play or socialize because some dogs prefer not to be mounted.
+Mounting and masturbation can cause conflict between dogs when they play or socialize, as some dogs prefer not to be mounted.
 A dog will communicate this with growls and snaps.

-Unfortunately, if other dogs don’t help correct that mounting behavior, your dog may not recognize it’s inappropriate and could continue.
+Unfortunately, if other dogs don’t help correct that mounting behavior, your dog may not recognize it’s inappropriate and could continue to exhibit it.

 Positive reinforcement training prevents dog mounting